Virtual

 The only time the consistency meter changes besides during nightly maintenance is after races, works in company, or works over 1 mile.
 The consistency meter will move down after a race, work in company, or work over a mile.
 After a race, work in company, or work over a mile the consistency meter can sometimes take an abnormal hit to the downside.
 This is most likely to happen if the horse does not perform well in that race, work, or work in company.

-19 - Distance Meter
+20 - Distance Meter

 The distance meter ranges from 5S-5L.
 The S stands for short and the L stands for long.
 The distance meter is meant to be a way to shorten or lengthen a horses' best distances.

-The distance meter is capable of effecting a horses' best distances by about 1 furlong.
-The max amount it will impact a horses best distance will be about 2 furlongs.
-When the horse is effected in one direction it will take away from the other direction.
+The distance meter is capable of impacting a horse's best distances by about 1 furlong.
+The max amount it will impact a horse's best distance will be about 2 furlongs.
+When the horse is impacted in one direction it will take away from the other direction.
 For instance, you have a horse that runs best at 6f.
 You get a +5L on the distance meter and now the horse seems to like 7f best.
-So now the horse will not run at 5f as well because it is farther from the horses best distance.
-Std-Short and Hvy-Short will move the distance meter towards short.
-Std-Long and Hvy-Long will move the distance meter towards long.
-2f and 2 1/2f works will move the distance meter towards short.
-5 1/2f+ works will move the distance meter towards long.
+So now the horse will not run at 5f as well because it is farther from the horse's best distance.

 During nightly maintenance the distance meter will have a tendency to move back to a zero neutral position.